onkarganjewar/CMPE275_Enterprise-Application-Development/Lab 2/README.md

 URL: https://hostname/user/userId?json=true
 Method: GET

-This returns the given user’s record in JSON format.
+...This returns the given user’s record in JSON format.
  Example: TBA

 This JSON is meant for readonly, and is not an HTML page or form.